homarques/occ/README.md

-# On the evaluation of outlier detection and one-class classification
+# On the Evaluation of Outlier Detection and One-Class Classification

 Repository of the paper: